teamcons/PS-Whimsiness/README.md

 # Super Skrivanek Suite

 Its part of the suite of softwarescripts we did for our workplace because its relevant there for us.
+Every file is a standalone, and depends only on itself.

 # Acknowledgments